juhaaa/forum/README.md

 - Only visible for registered users.
 When users logs in, credentials are checked and session tokens are set.
 - In log in user is assigned flask session username and csrf- token and if user is admin, an separate admin session cookie.
 - Pages are only visible on need to see bases.
-- In logout are session info is set back to none.
+- In logout session info is set back to none.
 - Session is not permanent.